pcebo/GaCD_CourseProject/README.md

 5) A second data set (dataSet2) is created using the index we obtain by using grep on the features data set - in which we searched for "mean" or "std" and Step #2 is completed.

 6) To complete step #3, we have assumed that the descriptions included with the original data (i.e. activity_labels.txt) are sufficient in detail.
 They are used to label activities properly.
+The colnames are set appropriately in each data set and then they are merged.
+This completes Step #3.

+7)Next, we are asked to give the variables (i.e. columns in our data set) appropriate names.
+We use the features.txt file as the source for these names, matching them up with the appropriate columns that remain from the original data set.
+We remove any instances of "()" but otherwise leave the names as they are.
+The shortforms used within are sufficiently clear and expanding them may create column names that are prohibitively long.

+8) Finally, the script creates the required tidy data set, with averages of each variable for each activity and each subject.